cebpLab/Deep-Pose-Tracker/README.md

 The model is composed of the following features:

-1. Real-time pose detection
+1. Pose detection of *C. elegans* with head-tail identification
 2. Quantification of eigenworms
-3. Worm tracking and speed measurement
+3. Worm tracking and speed (average and instantaneous) measurement
-4. Area measurement
+4. Spatial exploration or trajectory extent measurement
 5. Orientation of motion detection
-6. Detecting forward-reverse movement
+6. Identifying forward-reverse movement
-7. Detecting omega turns
+7. Detection of omega turns
-8. Multi-class detection and counting
+8. Multi-class (worms and eggs) detection and counting

 **Note:**
 1. All the codes are optimized such that they can be used for a single worm as well as multiple worms.